DataBiosphere/terra-azure-relay-listeners/README.md

 `listener.setDateAccessedInspectorProperties.workspaceId`: ID of the workspace containing the runtime instance.
 `listener.setDateAccessedInspectorProperties.callWindowInSeconds`: The time window in seconds in which, at the most, one call is made to the endpoint regardless of the number of requests made during that period.
 `listener.setDateAccessedInspectorProperties.runtimeName` : Runtime name of the instance associated with the listener this value is part of the request to Leo.
-`listener.setDateAccessedInspectorProperties.leonardoServiceAccountEmail`: The email address used by the Leonardo service account, to be ignored by the dateAccessed setter.

 ## Running Jupyter Notebooks